braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 When applied to gravity, this relational perspective leads to Loop Quantum Gravity.
 In LQG, the continuous metric of Einstein is replaced by Spin Networks, graphs of adjacency where nodes represent chunks of volume and links represent surfaces of area.

 Crucially, these areas and volumes are quantized.
-Just as an electron can only have specific energy levels, space itself can only exist in discrete “packets” of volume ($ 10^{-99} $ cm³).
+Just as an electron can only have specific energy levels, space itself can only exist in discrete “packets” of volume ($10^{-99}$ cm³).
 These networks do not exist in space; they are space.
 A “spin foam” describes the evolution of these networks.

 **The Thermal Time Hypothesis**

 Perhaps the most radical consequence of Rovelli’s work is the Thermal Time Hypothesis.
-In the fundamental equations of LQG (the Wheeler-DeWitt equation), the variable $ t $ (time) disappears entirely.
+In the fundamental equations of LQG (the Wheeler-DeWitt equation), the variable $t$ (time) disappears entirely.
 The theory describes how physical variables change with respect to one another (e.g., how the position of a pendulum changes with respect to the position of a clock hand), but there is no external “time” governing the whole.

 If time is not fundamental, why do we experience it?
 Rovelli argues that time is a macroscopic, statistical phenomenon, akin to “heat.”
 Just as “temperature” is not a property of a single molecule but an average of billions, “time” emerges only when we statistically average over the microscopic informational states we cannot track.
 Time is the expression of our ignorance.
 In a universe of perfect information, there would be no time, only a frozen network of relations.
 This aligns perfectly with the “It from Bit” ethos: the macroscopic world of “It” (time, heat, flow) is a blurred approximation of the microscopic “Bits” (relations).